dhmspector/ZeitSatTrack/README.md

-# ZeitSatTrack - A Swift TLE Sat Tracking Library
+# ZeitSatTrack - A Swift TLE Satellite Tracking Library
 ## Author David HM Spector (spector@zeitgeist.com)

 # Summary
+_ZeitSatTrack_ will provide position (lat/lon, altitude) information for satellites based on standard TLE (Two Line Element) format orbital parameter descriptions.

+This library provider discrete or continuous tracking of satellites.

 # Installation

-Note: This library mainly supports for **Xcode 8.2+, Swift 3.1** and embedded frameworks.
+_Baseline OS support:_  **Xcode 8.2+, Swift 3.1**; the project targets are configured for iOS but may be compiled under macOS as well.

 ## Cocoapods
 ```ruby